|

 not the "Self".
 However regardless of this there is still the

-feeling that it is a free choice.
-Supporters of compatibilism say
+feeling that it is a free choice - provided there is nothing

-the difference between what is happening and actual free will is not
+difference between what is happening and actual free will is not

 important.
 Because it is indistinguishable by the person from what